exadel-inc/esl/pages/views/blogs/4.0.0/Event Listeners.md

 date: 2022-07-01
 ---

-Since this release, ESL has its own event handling mechanism.

-This ESL update heavily targeted events and everything involved with them, developing advanced API to work with them, if to be more correct.
+This ESL update heavily targeted events and everything involved with them, that means developing advanced event handling API, if to be more correct.

 ### ⚡ 1.0 Low Level API